This page contains affiliate links. Please read our disclosure for more info.

 Location: Tomorrowland

-TRON Lightcycle Run is the park’s newest ride and for many it’s already one of the best things to do at Magic Kingdom.
+TRON Lightcycle Run is one of the park’s newest rides and for many it’s already one of the best things to do at Magic Kingdom.
 We haven’t had a chance to ride it yet, but we can’t wait!

 TRON is a thrilling rollercoaster where you ride a motorbike around a high speed track.
 It’s based on the Disney sci-fi film TRON: Legacy and is Disney’s fastest coaster.